Skip to main content

 (A) Eligible pharmacies in the Ohio medicaid program may bill for medical supplies and durable medical equipment in accordance with Chapter 5160-10 of the Administrative Code, with the following stipulations:

-(1) The provider must apply to, and be approved by, the Ohio department of medicaid (ODM) to be eligible to dispense medical supplies/durable medical equipment.
+(a) Apply to, and be approved by, the Ohio department of medicaid (ODM) to be eligible to dispense medical supplies/durable medical equipment; and

 (2) All products require a prescription written by a practitioner authorized to prescribe.
 The prescription must be obtained by and kept on file at the pharmacy.

-(G) Exceptions to pharmacy billing requirement.
+(C) Exceptions to pharmacy billing requirement.

 (1) Contraceptive supplies listed in the appendix to this rule may be billed by both pharmacy providers and providers eligible to bill in accordance with rule 5160-10-01 of the Administrative Code.
-Pharmacy providers shall bill these supplies in accordance with paragraph (F) of this rule.
+Pharmacy provider should bill through the pharmacy point of sale claims system using the NDC on the container from which the product was dispensed.

 (2) Supplies billed to medicare as the primary payer and crossed over to medicaid using the medicare crossover process described in paragraph (B) of rule 5160-1-05 of the Administrative Code may be billed by any provider eligible for the medicare crossover process.

-(H) Preferred medical supplies
+(D) Preferred medical supplies.

 (a) Only the prescribing provider or a member of the prescribing provider's staff may request prior authorization.